Duo accused of stealing kittens from Sayreville had adopted 4 before

 The couple has admitted to stealing one of the two missing cats, and that cat has been returned to the shelter, police say.
 The other remains missing.

 Shelter workers and police went to the couple's home Carteret home — a rented room — Sunday to reclaim the four cats that were previously adopted, Ray said.
-She said the landlord and Welsh were cooperative, but Huang was not.
+She said the landlord and one of the suspects were cooperative.
 She said they were not let into the home.

 The landlord said he believed there was only one cat in the room, Ray said.
 She said officials don't know if that might be the second missing cat — named Maggie — or the four that had been previously adopted.